reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 Simplification with FODY

 As we can see, the syntax for ReactiveUI, while quite intuitive, requires a lot of repetitive code.
-This substantially improves if we use the FODY extension and the attributes available for ReactiveUI.
+This improves substantially if we use the FODY extension and the attributes available for ReactiveUI.

 Thus, the previous example would become.